knpuniversity/symfony/knpu/ep6-security/user-registration-form.md

 Oh yea, I remember: let's create a registration form!
 Actually, this has nothing to do with security: registration is all about creating and saving a User entity.
-But, thereare a few interesting things - call it a bonus round.
+But, there are a few interesting things - call it a bonus round.

 ## Controller, Form, Check!